-The pandemic has hit businesses hard, and the Food and Beverage industry has been one of the hardest hit businesses in the world.
-As of 2020, it's been reported that nearly 10% of the dine-out restaurants across the country have shut down, while 30% of the restaurants that weren't operating during the lockdown were likely to not reopen even after the pandemic ended.
+The pandemic has hit businesses hard, and the Food and Beverage industry has been one of the hardest-hit businesses in the world.
+As of 2020, it's been reported that nearly 10% of the dine-out restaurants across the country have shut down, while 30% of the restaurants that weren't operating during the lockdown were likely not to reopen even after the pandemic ended.

 Quite recently, the National Restaurant Association of India (NRAI), which represents more than 500,000 restaurants around the country, has started the #OrderDirect campaign, which is encouraging restaurants to break free from their heavy dependence on food delivery aggregators and to move onto other platforms which charge lower commissions and don't impose as many strict controls over businesses.

-Due to the impact of the coronavirus on dine-in offering, restaurants have relied heavily on deliveries to stay afloat, and the duopoly that Swiggy and Zomato has over this service meant that restaurants majorly depended on them for orders.
+Due to the impact of the coronavirus on dine-in offering, restaurants have relied heavily on deliveries to stay afloat, and the duopoly that Swiggy and Zomato have over this service meant that restaurants majorly depended on them for orders.
 According to MarketWatch, the pandemic has more than doubled food-delivery apps' business.

 The answers to these problems might have already started to be addressed even before the pandemic.
 Many restaurants had started evolving their services (for instance, the increasing number of cloud kitchens across the country) to meet the growing demand for takeout and home deliveries.
 Quite a large number of the newer generation order more often than not, preferring to eat their meals in the comfort of their own homes.
 Plus, with most of them too busy focusing on work, they'd like to get food delivered rather than cook.
 The only thing is, the pandemic has just sped up this process, and the need for a solution right now.